WWF Conservation Insiders Series

 Elan Strait, Deputy Director, Policy and Strategy

-Join us for our next webinar and conference call on Wednesday, November 1 at 7 pm ET to learn how WWF is building a movement toward a climate-resilient future, including bringing together more than 2,300 governors, businesses, and colleges and universities in response to the Trump Administration’s decision to pull out of the historic Paris climate agreement.
+Mariana and Elan discuss how WWF is building a movement toward a climate-resilient future, including bringing together more than 2,300 governors, businesses, and colleges and universities in response to the Trump Administration’s decision to pull out of the historic Paris climate agreement.

 Tech Solutions to Protect Wildlife